West Nottingham Academy

 West Nottingham Academy is an independent co-ed school serves both boarding and day students in grades 9-12.
-It was founded in 1744 by the Presbyterian preacher Samuel Finley, who later became President of The College of New Jersey (now Princeton University).
-The 124 acre, tree-lined campus is located in Colora, Cecil County, Maryland near the Chesapeake Bay – an hour south of Philadelphia and forty-five minutes north of Baltimore.
+It was founded in 1744 by the Presbyterian preacher Samuel Finley, who later became President of The College of New Jersey, which is now Princeton University.
+The 124 acre, tree-lined campus is in Colora, Maryland near the Chesapeake Bay, an hour south of Philadelphia and 45 minutes north of Baltimore.

 The school claims to be "the oldest boarding school in the United States" and has the oldest founding date of any school still in operation.

 Academics

-West Nottingham offers a college preparatory program that emphasizes critical thinking.
+West Nottingham offers a college preparatory program.
 Classes are offered in the arts, humanities, foreign languages, mathematics and sciences.
 The academic program also offers an English as Second-Language (ESL) program for international students (25% of WNA's students come from outside the US, including Japan, Australia, South Korea, Barbados, Russia, Brazil, Nigeria, Spain and China).

 History

 West Nottingham's early graduates include many of the most prominent colonial Americans.
 In 1744, an Irish Presbyterian preacher Samuel Finley was called to take charge of the newly formed congregation on the lower branch of the Octoraro Creek, a short distance south of what was soon to become the Mason-Dixon line.
 The congregation lived on the broad, rolling land known as the Nottingham Lots.

 Finley, in later years became president of the College of New Jersey (Princeton University), was a teacher as well as a preacher.
 Finley held that to be an intelligent Christian one needed to use the mind God provided, and that one's mind could reach full effectiveness only through training.
 The task of the church, for Finley, was to administer the sacraments and comfort the sick, to baptize the infants and consecrate marriage, to bury the dead and preach the Word of God.
-But the task of the church also was to teach men and women to think by exposing them to the great thoughts of the ages in order to produce rational beings capable of creative action in a new and swiftly changing world.
+But the task of the church was also to teach men and women to think by exposing them to the great thoughts of the ages in order to produce rational beings capable of creative action in a new and swiftly changing world.

 Finley opened the school in 1744.
 It was a crude log structure at the rear of his own home, located near the present site of the Rising Sun Middle School.
 The log building on the present campus was built as a replica of the original school building from descriptions in old records and students’ memoirs.

 Within a few years, church and Academy were moved to their present location.
 A two-story building was erected to house the school activities at the site of what is now the sunken garden at Gayley.
 When it burned, a single-story building replaced it, only to be destroyed some years later by storm.
 In 1865 the red brick J. Paul Slaybaugh Old Academy was erected and stands to this day.